How to find information, why they are important, the role of the council and support that is available.

 The council supports rural community buildings in a number of ways:

-The rural policy and partnership service supports the retention and development of rural community buildings by raising awareness of issues, responding to consultations on regulatory regimes and strategic development.
-For further information please complete the enquiry form on the right hand side of the page.
+The rural policy and partnership service support the retention and development of rural community buildings by raising awareness of issues, responding to consultations on regulatory regimes and strategic development.
+For further information, you can contact us online.

 The councils external funding team provide advice and support to rural community buildings.